 Tips and Techniques

-- Add any similar vegetables.
+- Add any similar vegetables for added variety.

 - Use fresh tamarind if available.

 - Adjust tamarind powder based on your personal preference.

 - How to Cook Ginataang Malunggay with Fried Parrot Fish

 Do you like to try new, exotic foods or do you stick to the same foods you eat?
 If you are an adventurous eater, try this ginataang malunggay with fried parrot fish.
 Not only this recipe is tasty, and meaty but also healthy.

 - How to Make Chinese-Style Fried Cream Dory

 Have you ever tried cream dory?
 Cream dory, also known as Pangasius, is a fish with spiny fins that is found in Southeast Asia.
 The fish is known for its neutral flavor, which works well in many dishes.